beala/xkcd-password/README.md

 This is useful if someone is looking over your shoulder.
 Generate 20 passwords, and pick one.
 Each password is numbered, because your choice should be decided before the passwords are generated (if you generate 20 passwords, decided on a number between 1 and 20 beforehand).
 This prevents the urge to cherry pick passwords and decrease entropy.

 ##Dictionary File##
 The dictionary file bundled with the script is from the `wamerican-small` package off Ubuntu.
 It strikes a nice balance between entropy and not having too many esoteric words.
-See README\_DICT for the associated licenses and credits.
+See README\_DICT.txt for the associated licenses and credits.

 Modify the `DEFAULT_DICT` variable at the top of the script to use a different default.